mganderson-goodfire/SAE-Probes/README.md

 This repository contains code to replicate experiments from the paper *Are Sparse Autoencoders Useful?
 A Case Study in Sparse Probing*.
 The workflow of our code involves three primary stages:

 1. **Generating Model and SAE Activations:**
-   - Model and SAE activations for probing datasets are generated in `JOSH FILL IN`.
+   - Model activations for probing datasets are generated in `generate_model_activations.py`
+   - SAE activations are generated in `generate_sae_activations.py`
    - OOD regime activations are specifically generated in `plot_ood.ipynb`.

 2. **Creating Probes:**